-Restarting a Failed Managed Server
+4.5 Restarting a Failed Managed Server

 The following sections describe how to start Managed Servers after failure.
-For recovery considerations related to transactions and JMS, see "Additional Failure Topics" on page 4-12.
+For recovery considerations related to transactions and JMS, see Section 4.6, "Additional Failure Topics".

-Starting a Managed Server When the Administration Server Is Accessible
+4.5.1 Starting a Managed Server When the Administration Server Is Accessible

-If the Administration Server is reachable by Managed Server that failed, you can:
+If the Administration Server is reachable by a Managed Server that failed, you can:

 - Restart it manually or automatically using Node Manager-You must configure Node Manager and the Managed Server to support this behavior.
-For details, see "Start, Shut Down, Suspend, and Restart Managed Servers" in the Node Manager Administrator's Guide. - Start it manually with a command or script-For instructions, see "Starting and Stopping Servers" on page 2-1.
+For details, see "Start, Shut Down, Suspend, and Restart Managed Servers" in the Node Manager Administrator's Guide for Oracle WebLogic Server. - Start it manually with a command or script-For instructions, see Chapter 2, "Starting and Stopping Servers."

-Starting a Managed Server When the Administration Server Is Not Accessible
+4.5.2 Starting a Managed Server When the Administration Server Is Not Accessible